-- 2-6-1-Implement the basic principles involved in managing financial, human resources and business administration in the pharmacy environment. - 2-6-2-Practice guidelines of drug promotion, sales, marketing, accounting and outcomes of pharmacoeconomic analysis. - 2-6-3- Apply pharmacoeonomic principles to optimize drug use and confirm achievement of intended therapeutics outcomes.
+- 2-6-1-Implement the basic principles involved in managing financial, human resources and business administration in the pharmacy environment. - 2-6-2-Practice guidelines of drug promotion, sales, marketing, accounting and outcomes of pharmacoeconomic analysis. - 2-6-3- Apply pharmacoeconomic principles to optimize drug use and confirm achievement of intended therapeutics outcomes.

-3-1- Competency: Gather evidence -based information from the patients and population's health records for advancement of healthcare system.
+Gather evidence -based information from the patients and population's health records for advancement of healthcare system.
 This competency will be developed via the following key elements:

-- 3-1-1 Modify a dosage regimen for a patient based on the physiological, genetic, biochemical and immunological changes brought about by disease or concomitant drug therapy. - 3-1-2 Relate principles of public health and microbiology for monitoring and control of factors contributing in microbial contamination. - 3-1-3 Record and regulate microbial growth and conduct laboratory tests for identification of infections/diseases. - 3-1-4 Outline the characters, epidemiology, pathogenesis, laboratory diagnosis, and clinical features of infections/diseases and their treatment and prevention. - 3-1-5- Point out the characters, epidemiology, pathogenesis, laboratory diagnosis, treatment and prevention of various disorders affecting various body disorders and various patients. - 3-2- Competency: Provide education and counseling to support patients and community in making informed decisions about their care plan.
+- 3-1-1 Modify a dosage regimen for a patient based on the physiological, genetic, biochemical and immunological changes brought about by disease or concomitant drug therapy. - 3-1-2 Relate principles of public health and microbiology for monitoring and control of factors contributing in microbial contamination. - 3-1-3 Record and regulate microbial growth and conduct laboratory tests for identification of infections/diseases. - 3-1-4 Utilize etiology, epidemiology, pathogenesis, laboratory diagnosis, and clinical features to suggest the proper preventive strategies for various infections/diseases.

+Provide education and counseling to support patients and community in making informed decisions about their care plan.
 This competency will be developed via the following key elements:

-- 3-2-1 Integrate principles of medicinal chemistry and pharmacological aspects of drugs, as mode of action, therapeutic uses, proper dosage, unwanted effects and drug interactions. - 3-2-2 Rationalize the use of medicines and medical devices by relating principles of clinical pharmacology and pharmacovigilance and using the necessary technical skills. - 3-2-3 Integrate best available evidence for application of non-conventional therapy into pharmacy practice. - 3-2-4 Recommend appropriate information about untoward and toxicity of medicinal agents and other xenobiotics including possible sources, signs, symptoms and treatment options. - 3-2-5 Provide education and counseling to support the patients, and community in making informed decisions about their care plan including OTC preparations and medical devices.

-- 3-2-6 Establish public awareness on rational use of drugs, vaccination, drug abuse and misuse, and safe handling of hazardous products to minimize personal exposure and reducing environmental contamination. - 3-2-7- Consult other healthcare professionals as appropriate and accordingly adjust the proposed patient care plan. - 3-2-8- Perform, order and/or retrieve relevant laboratory tests and other diagnostic assessments. - 3-2-9- Identify the occurrence of a medication incident, adverse drug event and respond effectively to alleviate harm and prevent reoccurrence. - 3-2-10-Advise patients, doctors, nurses, and other prescribers about safe, effective and cheap medication therapy.
+- 3-2-1 Integrate principles of medicinal chemistry and pharmacological aspects of drugs, as mode of action, therapeutic uses, proper dosage, adverse side effects and drug interactions. - 3-2-2 Rationalize the use of medicines and medical devices by relating principles of clinical pharmacology and pharmacovigilance and using the necessary technical skills. - 3-2-3 Integrate best available evidence for application of complementary medicine; phytotherapy, aromatherapy, and nutraceuticals. - 3-2-4 Recommend appropriate information about untoward and toxicity of medicinal agents and other xenobiotics including possible sources, signs, symptoms and treatment options. - 3-2-5 Provide education and counseling to patients, healthcare professionals and communities to achieve safe and cost-effective use of medicines. - 3-2-6 Establish public awareness on rational use of drugs, vaccination, drug abuse and misuse, and safe handling of hazardous products to minimize personal exposure and reducing environmental contamination. - 3-2-7- Identify the occurrence of a medication incident, adverse drug event and respond effectively to alleviate harm and prevent reoccurrence.

-4-1- Competency: Demonstrate leadership, time management, self-directed learning, self-reflection, team problem-solving, creativity and entrepreneurial skills, appropriate to their role.
+Demonstrate leadership, time management, self-directed learning, self- reflection, team problem-solving, creativity and entrepreneurial skills, appropriate to their role.
 This competency will be developed via the following key elements:

-- 4-1-1 Share decision-making activities with other with other pharmacy team members and nonpharmacy team members and apply effective time management skills. - 4-1-2 Contribute to the creation of knowledge or practices in the field of pharmacy and participate independently and collaboratively in the delivery of health services. - 4-1-3 Participate in development of entrepreneurial, creativity and marketing skills. - 4-1-4 Plan strategies to fulfil workplace pharmaceutical needs. - 4-2- Competency: Demonstrate appropriate verbal and non-verbal communication skills, including listening skills and proficiency in writing with individuals and communities.
+- 4-1-1 Share decision-making activities with other pharmacy team members and non-pharmacy team members and apply effective time management skills. - 4-1-2 Contribute to the creation of knowledge or practices in the field of pharmacy and participate independently and collaboratively in the delivery of health services. - 4-1-3 Participate in development of entrepreneurial, creativity and marketing skills. - 4-1-4 Plan strategies to fulfil workplace pharmaceutical needs.

+Demonstrate appropriate verbal and non-verbal communication skills, including listening skills and proficiency in writing with individuals and communities.
 This competency will be developed via the following key elements:

-- 4-2-1 Use clear language, pace, tone and non-verbal communication and writing skills when dealing with patients, other health team and communities. - 4-2-2 Apply artificial technology whenever possible to present relevant information. - 4-3- Competency: Show self-awareness and commit to life-long learning and continuous professional development.
+- 4-2-1 Use clear language, pace, tone and non-verbal communication and writing skills when dealing with patients, other health team and communities. - 4-2-2 Apply artificial technology whenever possible to present relevant information.

+Show self-awareness and commit to life-long learning and continuous professional development.
 This competency will be developed via the following key elements: